alexclewontin/riverboat/README.md

 - **Information hiding** - calculates exactly what any player can see at any moment, including edge cases like when all players are all-in
 - **Winner determination and pot allocation** - correctly allocates pots at the end, including arbitrary numbers of sidepots and splits
 - **Configurable** - buy-in limits and blinds can be set on a game-by-game basis
+- **Broadly compatible** - compatible with standard library interfaces, and designed for easy custom serialization to allow easy integration with any stack you use

-Riverboat also includes an evaluation submodule, which as of July 2020 is the *[fastest](./eval#benchmarks)* 5-, 6-, and 7-card poker hand evaluator in Go on Github.
+- **Blazing fast** - includes an evaluation submodule, which as of July 2020 is the *[fastest](./eval#benchmarks)* 5-, 6-, and 7-card poker hand evaluator in Go on Github.

 ## How-To